artainmo/machine-learning/natural-language-processing and LLM/NLP with Attention Models/README.md

 #### GLUE
 General language understanding evaluation (GLUE) is a collection of resources for evaluating NLP tasks.
 It contains various datasets across various tasks.
 It also contains a leaderboard to see how well your model performs compared to others.
 Transfer learning is possible via GLUE's datasets.

+#### Hugging Face
+When it comes to building real-world applications with transformer models, the vast majority of industry practitioners are working with pre-trained models, rather than building and training them from scratch.
+Hugging Face is a giant repository of pre-trained models everyone can use for free.
+They have a lot of transformer models as well such as GPT2 and Llama.

+Hugging Face is an open source project that makes machine learning as accessible as possible.
+It contains transformer libraries, dataset libraries, and other tools for data handling.
+It consists of an online platform to collaborate on machine learning models and datasets.

+The model hub hosts more than 15000 community contributed models.
+It is possible to select a model based on a task, library, dataset, or language.<br>
+The dataset hub hosts thousands of datasets who are mostly community contributed.
+It is possible to select a dataset based on task, language, number of examples, or license.

 ## Resources
 * [DeepLearning.AI - Natural Language Processing Specialization: Natural Language Processing with Attention Models](https://www.coursera.org/learn/attention-models-in-nlp)
 * [Understanding masking & padding](https://www.tensorflow.org/guide/keras/understanding_masking_and_padding#:~:text=Masking%20is%20a%20way%20to,the%20end%20of%20a%20sequence.)